momentohq/client-sdk-ruby/README.template.md

 An IDE with good Ruby support, such as [RubyMine](https://www.jetbrains.com/ruby/), is recommended.

+### Examples

+You can find this example code and more in [the examples directory](https://github.com/momentohq/client-sdk-ruby/tree/main/examples) of this repository.

 ### Installation

 Install the gem and add to an application's Gemfile by executing: